-2) New staff are inducted by Mrs Dow who is a Home Office accredited WRAP trainer.
+2) New staff are inducted in Prevent by completing the Safeguard online training, this has specific Prevent content. .

 All supply/temporary staff are handed Safeguarding information relating to Prevent before they start work at this school.

 3) Curriculum.

 The school addresses prevention against radicalisation through the curriculum and other activities.
 These include: